loki533/loki533/README.md

 ## Hi there 👋

-I'm **Anson K Santhosh**, a Cybersecurity Enthusiast pursuing a B.Tech in Computer Science.
-My goal is to inspire and contribute to a safer digital world.
+I'm Anson K Santhosh, a Cybersecurity Enthusiast and B.Tech Computer Science student passionate about making the digital world safer.
+I explore security challenges using tools like Burp Suite, Wireshark, Nmap, and Python, and love testing my skills in CTFs.
+My goal is to identify vulnerabilities, solve real-world problems, and inspire others in the cybersecurity community.

 <a href="https://www.linkedin.com/in/anson-k-santhosh-25224932a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>